-On any electric guitar, the biggest impact to the overall sound comes from its electronics, and most noticeably, the pickups.
-Epiphone Les Pauls are available with a couple of different pickup styles, including:
+On any electric guitar, the biggest impact on the overall sound comes from its electronics and, most noticeably, the pickups.
+Epi LPs are available with a couple of different pickup styles, including:

-The PAF, or Patent Applied For, humbuckers used in the majority of Epiphone Les Pauls offer a huge range of tones, but are most famous for their thick, heavy tones that helped to define the rock genre in the late 50s and 60s, even into today.
-These are double coil pickups that were designed to cancel out the humming noise that can be experienced with the use of single coils pickups, P90 included.
+The PAF, or Patent Applied For, humbuckers used in the majority of Epi LPs offer a huge range of tones.
+They’re most famous, however, for their thick, heavy tones that helped to define the rock genre in the late ’50s and ’60s, even into today.
+These are double-coil pickups that were designed to cancel out the humming noise that can be experienced with the use of single-coils pickups, P90 included.

-The Epiphone Les Paul is a great way for almost any guitarist to get their hands on a true workhorse guitar that will, for the most part, be a lifelong companion.
-They come in almost all the same configurations as their Gibson counterparts, and are made to exacting standards in Gibson’s privately owned overseas plants, so you can be assured that you’re getting a quality product, despite the fact that they aren’t made in the USA.
+Epiphone’s swing at the classic Gibson Les Paul is a great way for almost any guitarist to get their hands on a true workhorse guitar that will, for the most part, be a lifelong companion.
+They come in almost all the same configurations as their Gibson counterparts and are made to exacting standards in Gibson’s privately-owned overseas plants.
+So you can be assured that you’re getting a quality product, despite the fact they aren’t made in the USA.

-To recap our findings, the Epiphone Les Paul Standard ‘60s was our Top Pick – it offered a great blend of performance and value.
+To recap our findings, the Epiphone Les Paul Standard ’60s was our Top Pick, offering a great blend of performance and value.
 Those on the tightest budgets will most likely enjoy the Epiphone Les Paul Special, our Best Budget pick.
-If you’re really considering a high end Epiphone, we’d suggest our Editor’s Choice, the Epiphone Slash Standard.
+If you’re considering a high-end Epiphone, we’d suggest our Editor’s Choice, the Epiphone Slash Standard.